Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Having the correct brush really does make a difference to one's appearance.
 I used to think that almost any brush would do as long as it was more or less the correct size, but have since realized through demos, trial and error that there is no substitute for having the best brush for the job...

 Freeze your soft tipped makeup pencils before sharpening, so they won't break as easily.
-This is a guide about sharpening makeup pencils.
+This is a page about sharpening makeup pencils.

 Applying and keeping your liner looking perfect can be a bit of a challenge.
 Finding the right product and technique are essential.
 Try some of the tips and tricks found on this page.

-This is a guide about finding smudge proof eye makeup.
+This is a page about finding smudge proof eye makeup.
 Eye makeup is notorious for smudging.
 There are brands that are more reliable and resistant to smudging.